EquityTeam Gold Logo Silver Text

 An orange sticky note with the words tax seasons written in red

-Keep all receipts related to maintenance, repairs, property insurance, utilities, mortgage interest, and professional services as well.
+Keep all receipts related to maintenance expenses, property insurance, utilities, loan interest, and professional services as well.
 Having everything in order before tax time makes filing easier and faster.

 Know What You Can Deduct

-Landlords benefit from several tax deductions that lower taxable rental income.
+Landlords benefit from several tax deductions that lower taxable income.
 Some common deductible expenses include:

 • Mortgage Interest and Property Taxes: These are often the largest deductions and directly reduce your rental income.